OCRmyPDF Docker image¶

 Using the Docker image on the command line¶

-Unlike typical Docker containers, in this mode we are using the OCRmyPDF Docker container is intended to be emphemeral – it runs for one OCR job and then terminates, just like a command line program.
-We are using Docker as a way of delivering an application, not a server.
+Unlike typical Docker containers, in this section the OCRmyPDF Docker container is emphemeral – it runs for one OCR job and terminates, just like a command line program.
+We are using Docker to deliver an application (as opposed to the more conventional case, where a Docker container runs as a server).

 To start a Docker container (instance of the image):

 For convenience, create a shell alias to hide the Docker command.
-It is easier to send the input file to file stdin and read the output from stdout – this avoids the occasionally messy permission issues with Docker entirely.
+It is easier to send the input file as stdin and read the output from stdout – this avoids the messy permission issues with Docker entirely.

-alias ocrmypdf='docker run --rm -i ocrmypdf' ocrmypdf --version # runs docker version ocrmypdf <input.pdf >output.pdf
+alias docker_ocrmypdf='docker run --rm -i ocrmypdf' docker_ocrmypdf --version # runs docker version docker_ocrmypdf - - <input.pdf >output.pdf

 Or in the wonderful fish shell:

-alias ocrmypdf 'docker run --rm ocrmypdf' funcsave ocrmypdf
+alias docker_ocrmypdf 'docker run --rm ocrmypdf' funcsave docker_ocrmypdf

 Alternately, you could mount the local current working directory as a Docker volume: